-We additionally compare field measurements of wood length of 10 pieces of LW at Cultus River, OR ([43.82381, -121.79687]) to remotely sensed wood length data for 10 pieces of LW at the same location.
-In the field, we find that the wood length was 18.5 ± 5.0 m, and via remote sensing, we measured 17.4 ± 3.9 m.
-We note that the standard deviation in wood length is larger for field measurements than satellite measurements.
-This indicates that satellite measurements likely cause us to both miss short LW (as described above) and underestimate the length of long LW, likely due to obscured ends.
-However, the confidence
+We additionally compare field measurements of wood length of 10 pieces of LWD at Cultus River, OR ([43.82381, -121.79687]) to remotely sensed wood length data for 10 pieces of LWD at the same location.
+In the field, we find that the wood length was $18.5\pm5.0$ m, and via remote sensing, we measured $17.4\pm3.9$ m.
+The confidence intervals for these measurements overlap, so we conclude that it is accurate to measure wood length via Google Earth high-resolution satellite imagery.